box/ClusterRunner/README.md

 ## Get Help

 We're happy to answer any questions you have around setting up ClusterRunner in your own org.
-Create an [new issue](https://github.com/box/ClusterRunner/issues/new) on this repo, or email oss@box.com and be sure to include
+Create a [new issue](https://github.com/box/ClusterRunner/issues/new) on this repo, or email oss@box.com and be sure to include
 "ClusterRunner" in the subject.

 ## Copyright and License